Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 Donate link:            https://www.paypal.me/MT2Dev/5
 License:                GPLv3
 License URI:            https://www.gnu.org/licenses/gpl-3.0.html
-Version:                3.10.5
+Version:                3.11.0
-Build:                  202208.02
+Build:                  202245.02
 Stable tag:             trunk
-Tested up to:           5.9.1
+Tested up to:           6.1
 Requires at least:      4.6
-PHP tested up to:       8.0.16
+PHP tested up to:       8.1.2
 Requires PHP:           5.6
-WC tested up to:        6.2.1
+WC tested up to:        7.1.0
 WC requires at least:   3.0
-Apache tested up to:    2.4.41
+Apache tested up to:    2.4.52
-MySQL tested up to:     8.0.28
+MySQL tested up to:     8.0.31

 This plugin adds product variation markup by attribute to WooCommerce and adjusts product variation regular and sale prices accordingly.

 == Description ==

 = Varying Prices on Product Variations is Tedious and Error-Prone =

 Want to add $5 to every blue product you sell?
-Maybe you sell jewelry with birthstones and some stones just cost more than others.
+Maybe you sell jewelry with birthstones, and some stones just cost more than others.
 If all “X-Large” products cost 7.5% more, you have to manually calculate and change every “X-Large” variation of every product.

 = Markup by Attribute Adds 'Markup' to Attribute Terms =